Jump to Faculty Member

 I am interested in how vulnerable populations assert their rights through social movements.
-My research has examined this issue across a range of populations.
+My research has examined this issue across a range of populations, including informal workers and migrant workers.
 Although my research focus has been on India, I am in involved in several networks to examine these issues on a global scale.
 My co-edited volume, Whatever Happened to Class?
 Reflections from South Asia (Routledge Press, 2008), explores how class-based analysis can help us better understand the contemporary challenges faced by urban workers, agricultural workers, and middle classes in India and Pakistan.

 230.150 Issues in International Development

 230.362 Migration and Development

 Agarwala, Rina.
 2013.
 Informal Labor, Formal Politics, and Dignified Discontent in India.
 Cambridge: Cambridge University Press.

 Agarwala, Rina.
 September 2012.
 "The State and Labor in Transnational Activism: The Case of India."
 Journal of Industrial Relations. , Vol. 54, Issue 4.

 Agarwala, Rina and Emmanuel Tietlebaum.
 2010.
 “Trends in Funding for Dissertation Field Research: Why So Little Support for Political Science and Sociology?”
 Political Science and Politics.
 April, pp. 283-293.

 Agarwala, Rina.
 2009.
 “An Economic Sociology of Informal Work: The Case of India."
 Research in the Sociology of Work.
 Vol 18, pp. 315-342.

 Herring, Ronald and Rina Agarwala (eds.)
 2008.
 Whatever Happened to Class?
 Reflections from South Asia.
 London: Routledge Press.

 Agarwala, Rina.
 2008.
 “Reshaping the Social Contract: Emerging Relations between the State and Informal Labor in India.”
 Theory and Society.
 Vol. 37, No. 4, pp. 375-408.